 Bone Spur in Knee

-Bone spurs are bony growths that can develop anywhere on the bones, but most commonly developed in joints.
+Bone spurs are bony growths that can develop anywhere on the bones, but most commonly develop in joints (such as the knee).
 Contrary to popular belief, bone spurs are not jagged, but rather smooth bumps of extra bone that form when the body attempts to repair itself in response to damage.
 They can cause symptoms when there is bone on bone contact within the joint on movement.

 - Knee pain